 GREN will engage in the usual ways: EBR submission, media outreach, a statement on our website, teaming up with local groups to get the word out.

-We agreed that some of GREN’s greenbelt funding will be distributed to local groups help them participate, such as the Nith Valley Eco Boosters for webinars/Zooms and Hold the Line.
+We agreed that some of GREN’s greenbelt funding will be distributed to local groups to help them participate, such as the Nith Valley Eco Boosters for webinars/Zooms and Hold the Line as well downstream community groups..

 We will also use it to compensate Kevin, working with Franz, for the hours he spends as he takes the lead on GREN activities.
 These include, at the start,